jzatika1/iot_botnet_detection/README.md

 IoT Botnet Detection System using Machine Learning (ML) and Deep Learning (DL) models.

+## Classification Considerations & Limitations

+When training the model on a dataset or datasets, it is crucial to ensure that the features and labels of the input data match those used during training.
+This is important for accurate classification results.

+Using Principal Component Analysis (PCA) is a great approach for dimensionality reduction and feature selection.
+However, further care must be taken to ensure that the features selected by PCA align with the features that will be available in real-time for classification.
+This involves:

+1. **Feature Matching**: Ensuring that the input features used for real-time classification are the same as those used to train the model.
+Any discrepancy in the feature set can lead to incorrect classifications.

+2. **Label Matching**: Ensuring that the labels used for classification are consistent with those used during model training.
+Inconsistent labels can result in misclassification or model errors.

+3. **Real-Time Access**: Verifying that the features selected by PCA or any other feature selection method are readily available and can be accessed in real-time.
+This ensures that the model can be effectively deployed in a live environment.

 ## Performance Metrics

 ### Machine Learning (ML) Model: